smushy64/museum/docs/core/fmt.md

 - *[positive integer]
     - Only print up to n characters or null-terminator.
+- *_
+    - Number of characters to print is passed in first and is of type int.
 - [positive integer]
     - Left side padding, only one type of padding is allowed.
 - [negative integer]